-Lactation Cookies, which usually include a mix of oats, fat, fiber, and protein, are a great one handed snack to keep on hand.
-I love my Lactation Cookie recipe since they are a great way to use up over ripe bananas and they are easy to vary—with chocolate chips or dried fruit depending on what I have on hand.
+Lactation Cookies, which usually include a mix of oats, fat, fiber, and protein, are a great one-handed snack to keep stocked.
+I love my Lactation Cookie recipe since they are a great way to use up over-ripe bananas, and they are easy to vary—with chocolate chips or dried fruit, depending on what I have on hand.

 They also freeze well, so these are a great snack to make before the baby comes when you’re trying to prep!